smugfox/learning_sass/README.md

-Trying to learn the basics to Sass.
+Trying to learn the basics of Sass.